deveshcse/crop-recommendation-app/README.md

 # crop-recommendation-app

-his web app recommends crops based on soil and environmental conditions.
+This web app recommends crops based on soil and environmental conditions.
 Please enter the following information:")
 Nitrogen (N)%, Phosphorus (P)%, and Potassium (K)%: These are key soil nutrient levels.
 Temperature: Current temperature in degrees Celsius.